medikoo/es5-ext/README.md

 ### guid()

-Generates globally unique identifier, that is string starting with digit and followed by any charactres from 0-9 and a-z range.
+Returns globally unique identifier, it is string starting with digit and followed by any charactres from 0-9 and a-z range.
 Simple and friendly implementation for common web application purpose.
 It's format is different from [official GUID format][GUID]

 ### isPrimitive(arg)